- Alcohol and Drugs

 - Ensures that a victim of sexual assault receives the necessary medical treatment and tests, at no expense to the victim.

 - Provides the opportunity for collection of evidence that will aid in prosecution, that cannot be obtained later (Ideally a victim of sexual assault should not wash, douche, use the toilet or change clothing prior to a medical/legal exam.)

 - Gives the victim access to free confidential counseling from counselors trained in the area of sexual assault crisis intervention.

-When a sexual assault victim contacts Campus Police the local municipal law enforcement agency will be notified as well.
+When a sexual assault victim contacts College Police the local municipal law enforcement agency will be notified as well.
 A representative from Student Services will also be notified.
 The victim of a sexual assault may choose to have the investigation pursued through the criminal justice system and or the student disciplinary system.
-A college representative from Campus Police or Student Services will guide the victim through the available options and support the victim in his or her decision.
+A college representative from College Police or Student Services will guide the victim through the available options and support the victim in his or her decision.
 A sexual assault victim may choose to file a confidential complaint where their identity will remain undisclosed.This will allow for the incident to be counted in campus crime statistics, but this may severely limit the ability to investigate or pursue charges against the perpetrator.

 Various on-campus support and counseling services are available for victims of sexual assault:

 - Warwick: (401) 825-2301

 - Lincoln: (401) 333-7160

 - Providence: (401) 455-6063